Should They Spend More Money on Bank Advertising?By Tom Dougherty

 Impact: Not Just Reach and Frequency in bank advertising

-Sure, the creative advertising needs to be edgier to have a more personal and individual impact.
+Sure, creative advertising needs to be edgier to have a more personal and individual impact.
 And, it needs to be different from the rest of the considered banking set.

 But it also needs to be much more important to the specific bank target audience.
 That is if it is to make up for deficiencies in reach and frequency.